franciscop/add-subs/readme.md

 npx add-subs "~/Movies/file.mp4"
 ```

+> You need to have `ffmpeg` installed in your terminal

 add-subs will then merge both into a single `file.mp4` and remove `file.srt`.

 By default they will be filled under "English", but just pass a flag to add them in a different language: